GJones97/Optimisation_Group6/Subsystem_3/README.txt

 This is the README for the Subsystem_3
 =======

-*Example ...
-Please chage to suit your own system*
+Please download the file and run as normal.

 Main script
 -------
-The subsystem_3.m MATLAB script should be run
+The subsystem3_Gareth_Jones.m MATLAB script should be run

 Execution time
 -------